telerik/ajax-docs/controls/button/appearance-and-styling/skins.md

 1. Set the **EnableEmbeddedSkins** property of the control to **False**.

-The stylesheet for a **RadButton**skin has the name **Button.[SkinName].css** and can be found in the **...Skins/[SkinName]** directory.
+The stylesheet for a **RadButton** skin has the name **Button.[SkinName].css** and can be found in the **...Skins/[SkinName]** directory.
 The images are found in the **...Skins/[SkinName]/Button** directory.
 For example, the stylesheet for the "Black" skin is called Button.Black.css and is located in the ...Skins/Black directory.
-The images are found in the ...Skins/Black/Button directory.The images are referenced by name from within the stylesheet.
+The images are found in the ...Skins/Black/Button directory.
+The images are referenced by name from within the stylesheet.

 ## See Also